MasayukiNagai/ArgonauteAnalysis/data/esm2_msa/README.md

 3. `AA`: AA or a gap in the MSA
 4. `esm2_AA`: AA that has the highest conservation score out of 20 AAs according to ESM2[1].
 Only relevant when the conservation score is high enough.
 5. `conservation_score`: Conservation score (probability) computed by ESM2 using categorical jacobian[2]
-6. `count`: The number of samples that have the same AA as `esm2_AA` at the same position.
+6. `count`: The number of samples that have the same AA as `AA` (of the target) at the MSA position.
 Can be used to see how unique the AA is.
 The minimum is 1 (i.e., only the target sequence has the AA at the positin) and the maximum is the number of samples (i.e., all the samples have the AA at the position = highly conserved across the samples).
 7. column 7 or after have an AA or a gap in the MSA for each sample